-§ 707-732 Sexual assault in the third degree.
+§ 707-732 Sexual Assault in the Third Degree.

-- (1) A person commits the offense of sexual assault in the third degree if: - (a) The person recklessly subjects another person to an act of sexual penetration by compulsion; - (b) The person knowingly subjects to sexual contact another person who is less than fourteen years old or causes such a person to have sexual contact with the person; - (c) The person knowingly engages in sexual contact with a person who is at least fourteen years old but less than sixteen years old or causes the minor to have sexual contact with the person; provided that: - (i) The person is not less than five years older than the minor; and - (ii) The person is not legally married to the minor; - (d) The person knowingly subjects to sexual contact another person who is mentally defective, mentally incapacitated, or physically helpless, or causes such a person to have sexual contact with the actor; - (e) The person, while employed: - (i) In a state correctional facility; - (ii) By a private company providing services at a correctional facility; - (iii) By a private company providing community-based residential services to persons - committed to the Manager of public safety and having received notice of this statute; - (iv) By a private correctional facility operating in the State of Hawaii; or - (v) As a law enforcement officer as defined in section [710-1000], knowingly subjects to sexual contact an imprisoned person, a person confined to a detention facility, a person committed to the Manager of public safety, a person residing in a private correctional facility operating in the State of Hawaii, or a person in custody, or causes the person to have sexual contact with the actor; or - (f) The person knowingly, by strong compulsion, has sexual contact with another person or causes another person to have sexual contact with the actor.
+- (1) A person commits the offense of sexual assault in the third degree if: - (a) The person recklessly subjects another person to an act of sexual penetration by compulsion; - (b) The person knowingly subjects to sexual contact another person who is less than fourteen years old or causes such a person to have sexual contact with the person; - (c) The person knowingly engages in sexual contact with a person who is at least fourteen years old but less than sixteen years old or causes the minor to have sexual contact with the person; provided that: - (i) The person is not less than five years older than the minor; and - (ii) The person is not legally married to the minor; - (d) The person knowingly subjects to sexual contact another person who is mentally incapacitated or physically helpless, or causes such a person to have sexual contact with the actor; - (e) Knowingly subjects to sexual contact a person who is mentally defective, or causes such a person to have sexual contact with the actor; provided that the actor is negligent in not knowing of the mental defect of the victim; - (f) While employed: - (i) In a state correctional facility; - (ii) By a private company providing services at a correctional facility; - (iii) By a private company providing community-based residential services to persons committed to the director of public safety and having received notice of this statute: - (iv) By a private correctional facility operating in the State; or - (v) As a law enforcement officer as defined in section 710-1000, knowingly subjects to sexual contact, or causes to have sexual conduct: an imprisoned person; a person confined to a detention facility; a person committed to the director of public safety; a person residing in a private correctional facility operating in the State; a person in custody; a person who is stopped by a law enforcement officer; or a person who is being accompanied by a law enforcement officer for official purposes; provided that this paragraph shall not be construed to prohibit a law enforcement officer from performing a lawful search pursuant to a warrant or an exception to the warrant clause; or

+(g) Knowingly, by strong compulsion, has sexual contact with another person or causes another person to have sexual contact with the actor.

-Paragraphs (b), (c), (d), and (e) shall not be construed to prohibit practitioners licensed under chapter 453 or 455 from performing any act within their respective practices; provided further that paragraph (e)(v) shall not be construed to prohibit a law enforcement officer from performing a lawful search pursuant to a warrant or an exception to the warrant clause.
+Paragraphs (b), (c), (d), (e) and (f) shall not be construed to prohibit practitioners licensed under chapter 453 or 455 from performing any act within their respective practices.